NeroAndresS/NS_mailsender/README.md

 # NS_mailsender

-A short project as a final task for the fullstack web dev course
+A short project in Django as a final task for the fullstack web dev course